bsalimi/dsc261-fa25/README.md

 | 8    | Nov 18| —                                      |                                                                                                                                                                                                                                          |          |
 | 9    | Nov 25| —                                      |                                                                                                                                                                                                                                          |          |
 | 10   | Dec 2 | —                                      |                                                                                                                                                                                                                                          |          |

-**Note**: The readings and slides are placeholders and should be replaced with actual links to resources.